fbpx

 Project Gallery

-In the vicinity of Žiar nad Hronom and Prešov, we carried out seismic surveys on four profiles within a total range of approximately 35 kilometres, confirming a suitable geological structure for drilling of geothermal wells in both locations.
+In the vicinity of Žiar nad Hronom and Prešov, we conducted seismic surveys on four profiles covering a total of approximately 35 kilometers, which confirmed the suitable geological structure for the implementation of geothermal wells in both areas.

 Galéria seizmického prieskumu